 “The Kyrgyz people have always appreciated women, the role of women, the role of men, and all these values took place in everyday life – every day, every hour.
 Living life, the Kyrgyz people followed these rules…We are restoring these values, we are working on it,” says Seyitkazieva.

 The Tatyktoo zhasho project aims to obtain support from religious leaders in the implementation of the National Strategy and National Action Plan for Achieving Gender Equality.
 They also participate in an information campaign on the prevention of violence against women in various religious communities.
 The project is in response to the surge in domestic violence during the quarantine period caused by the COVID-19 pandemic and to the long-term impact of the epidemic – food and economic security – that shape violence against women and girls.

-A recent blog by International Alert's Stuart Moir reflects on addressing the impact of COVID-19 on violence and women and girls.
+A recent blog by International Alert’s Stuart Moir reflects on peacebuilding and addressing the impact of COVID-19 on violence against women and girls.
 It shares models around how to tackle violence against women and the urgency to do so as violence rises during the pandemic.
 He looks at possible ways to challenge attitudes, behaviours and norms around gender including examining masculinities to understand and address harmful patriarchal norms and culturally embedded gender inequality and power imbalances.

 As part of the Tatyktoo zhasho project we developed an animation that looks at the issue of domestic violence:

-Children learn behaviours they see, they will treat their spouses the way their parents treated each other.
+Children learn behaviours they see, they will treat their spouses the way that their parents treated each other.
 Domestic violence destroys families and is never a solution to problems.
-There is always a choice - be a role model, challenge violence against women.
+There is always a choice – be a role model, challenge violence against women.